sorbet/sorbet/website/docs/class-of.md

   `T::Class[MyInterface]` work.

-  By contrast, it's simply a syntax error to write `T.class_of(T.any(A, B))` (because this doesn't resolve to a single attached class), and `T.class_of(MyInterface)` means something different from what people might otherwise expect it to mean.
+  By contrast, it's simply a syntax error to write `T.class_of(T.any(A, B))` (because this doesn't resolve to a single singleton class), and `T.class_of(MyInterface)` means something different from what people might otherwise expect it to mean.